~ Melanie's Louisiana Gold-Style 'Tater 'n Egg Salad~

-I have a confession to make: I am a potato salad snob!
-I want the classic Grandma's-type with no hype... nothing cool or trendy with a goofy name or fancy ingredients.
+It is no secret -- I am a potato salad snob.
+Perhaps my Eastern European heritage has something to do with it.
+I come from long line of professional potato eaters, so, when it comes to making potato salad in general, I've been taught by experts.
+That said, I usually crave the classic Grandma's-type with no hype.
+Nothing cool or trendy with a grandiose name or gourmet ingredients.
 My favorite potatoes for potato salad are: creamy Yukon Golds and small "new" reds.
 While I peel the Yukons and cut them into large, bite-sized chunks/pieces, I halve or quarter the small reds, leaving their soft peels in tact, which adds rustic color and extra nutrition to the potato salad (like I eat potato salad for its nutritional value).
-For the most part, I always boil my potatoes until fork tender, yet still firm and slightly undercooked in the center.
-This being said, I've also had pretty nifty results using roasted or grilled potatoes as well!
+I always boil my potatoes until fork tender, yet still firm and slightly undercooked in the center.
+That said, I've also had pretty nifty results using roasted or grilled potatoes in a couple of my recipes as well!

-All of this being said, when developing my recipe for ~ My Favorite Potato & Egg Salad ~, which has remained unchanged for about 15 years, I did manage to stray a bit from my grandmother's original recipe: I like the extra tang of grainy Creole mustard (in place of Dijon/Poupon) and the extra heat of vinegary cayenne pepper sauce (in place of vinegar or cider vinegar).
+That said, when developing my recipe for ~ GrandMel's Creamy Potato and Egg Salad ~, which has remained unchanged for about 15 years, I did manage to stray a bit from my grandmother's original recipe: I like the extra tang of grainy Creole mustard (in place of Dijon/Poupon) and the extra heat of vinegary cayenne pepper sauce (in place of vinegar or cider vinegar).
 Yes, I am a potato salad snob, but please do not be intimidated by me.
 Start with the recipe I am giving you, adjust it "here and there" and create your own family's classic recipe!

 1 tablespoon sea salt (for adding to the water the potatoes are cooked in)